MicrosoftDocs/Viva/Viva/goals/inviting-and-removing-a-user.md

     1. Yes, you can invite any group, even if you aren't a member.

 1. **Will emails be sent to all users who are part of the invited group list?**
-    1. Email will not be sent to individual emails.
-Instead, email will be sent to the group email.
+    1. Email won't be sent to individual emails.
+Instead, email is sent to the group email.
 And, if the group they're a member of restricts emails by not including Viva Goals as an authorized sender, users won't receive email communications.

 1. **Will all users in the invited AAD group appear in the 'All Users' list?**
-    1. All the users in the group will be eligible to log into Viva Goals but only the users who have logged in at least once will appear in the **All Users** list.
+    1. All the users in the group are eligible to log into Viva Goals but only the users who have logged in at least once will appear in the **All Users** list.

 1. **If users are added to or removed from the group, will the list automatically reflect the change with the respective organization in Viva Goals?**
-    1. When a user is added to the AAD group that was used to invite users to an organization in Viva Goals, the user becomes automatically eligible to log in but they will not appear in the 'All Users' list until they have logged in at least once.
+    1. When a user is added to the Azure AD group that was used to invite users to an organization in Viva Goals, the user becomes automatically eligible to sign-in but they won't appear in the 'All Users' list until they have logged in at least once.
-    1. When a user who appears in the **All Users** list is removed from the AAD group, this change will be automatically reflected in Viva Goals as well.
+    1. When a user who appears in the **All Users** list is removed from the Azure AD group, this change is automatically reflected in Viva Goals as well.

 1. **How can I view a deactivated or deleted user?**
     1. Go to **Admin**->**Settings** and under **Users** tab, select the **Status** dropdown and select **Deactivated**.

-1. **Manager updates made in AAD are not reflected in Viva Goals.
+1. **Manager updates made in Azure AD are not reflected in Viva Goals.
 Why?**
-    1. The changes made in AAD are pushed to Viva Goals only after the corresponding users log out and log in to Viva Goals.
-Until then, the updates will not reflect in Viva Goals.
-To resolve, log out and then log back in to Viva Goals.
+    1. The changes made in Azure AD are pushed to Viva Goals only after the corresponding users sign out and sign-in to Viva Goals.
+Until then, the updates won't reflect in Viva Goals.
+To resolve, sign out and then log back in to Viva Goals.